-SL 501 — Introduction to the Liturgy
+Introduction to the Liturgy

-This course is a monthly module-based course that explores the practice and significance of the liturgy to the life of faith.
+A monthly module-based course that explores the practice and significance of the liturgy to the life of faith.
 In the fall semester the course is divided into four modules that deal with a survey of the history of the liturgy from the beginnings of the Christian movement to the end of the Middle Ages; the history of the liturgy from the Reformation to the 21st century; the concepts and implications of Liturgical Theology; and the particulars of liturgical expression: The Liturgy of the Hours; The Sacraments; and the Liturgical Year.
 The course intends to offer the student a balanced and substantial introduction to why liturgy is called theologia prima and the manner in which the discipline of theology and the life of a believer are and challenged by liturgical expression.

 “Franciscan Theology of the Eucharist: Does it inform our lives?”
 In Franciscans and Liturgical Life: Let us Praise, Adore and Give Thanks, ed.
 Elise Saggau, Washington Theological Union Symposium Papers 2006, 27-49.
 Saint Bonaventure, NY: The Franciscan Institute, 2006.